Skip to main content

 • Config hash — a SHA-256 of the applied config; useful to confirm two builds used the same configuration

-• Available versions — all versions currently on disk
+• Applied tags — all local tags currently on disk for this worker

 Read Container Logs